Come (Fleetwood Mac song)

 "Come" is a Fleetwood Mac song written and sung by Lindsey Buckingham.
 It first appeared as the ninth track on the band's 2003 studio album Say You WIll after initially being recorded for one of Buckingham's solo albums.
 It is the longest track on Say You Will and does not include any contributions from Stevie Nicks, who declined to sing on the song due to the lyrical content.
-Fleetwood Mac performed the song performed live on the album's accompanying tour and footage of this song later appeared on the band's Fleetwood Mac: Live in Boston album in 2004.
+Fleetwood Mac performed the song live on the album's accompanying tour and footage of this song later appeared on the band's Fleetwood Mac: Live in Boston album in 2004.